gnosis/dappcon-website/src/pages/privacy-policy.md

 In this Policy, “processing” means any operation or set of operations which is performed on personal data (as defined in this Privacy Policy) or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-1. Navigating this Policy
+# **1. Navigating this Policy**

 If you are viewing this policy online, you can click on the below links to jump to the relevant section:

 How We Use Personal Data

+Use of Third Party Applications

+Sharing Your Personal Data

+Transferring Your data outside of the EU

+Existence of Automated Decision-making

+Data Security

-Use of Third Party Applications Sharing Your Personal Data Transferring Your data outside of the EU Existence of Automated Decision-making Data Security Your Rights as a Data Subject Storing Personal Data
+Your Rights as a Data Subject Storing Personal Data

-Changes to this Privacy Policy Our details
+Changes to this Privacy Policy

+Our details

-2. How We Use Personal Data
+# **2. How We Use Personal Data**

-2.1.
+## 2.1.
 When visiting our website We may collect and process Personal Data about your use of our website.
 This data may include:

 i. the browser types and versions used; ii. the operating system used by the accessing system;